How to Safely Use Retinol in the SummerMay 27, 2022

 Yes, you can use retinol in the summer, but it’s important to take protective measures.
 Reach for a broad-spectrum, water-resistant sunscreen with SPF 30 or higher.
 Apply your sunscreen on all exposed areas of skin, and reapply as directed on the packaging.
 To take your protection to the next level, supplement your sunscreen use with additional sun protection measures such as wearing protective clothing, seeking shade and avoiding peak sun hours.

 Retinol Products to Try Now

-This high-concentration retinol cream can help improve signs of aging, minimize the look of breakouts and help unclog pores.
+Reach for this high-concentration formula to help improve signs of aging, minimize the look of breakouts and help unclog pores.
 It’s ideal for most skin types, but due to its potency, it’s important to check with your dermatologist before use.
 To use, the brand recommends applying this product once or twice a week, then slowly increasing frequency to every other night.
 Sensitive skin types are likely better suited to a retinol product with a lower concentration to build up your tolerance, such as the SkinCeuticals Retinol 0.5.

-This anti-aging cream helps visibly reduce wrinkles and smooth the skin’s texture.
+This ultimate anti-aging cream helps visibly reduce wrinkles and smooth the skin’s texture, and it is a must-try if you struggle with fine lines.
 The lightweight, non-greasy formula can be used daily and is easily layered in combination with daily moisturizers and sunscreens.